AtomGraph/JSON2RDF/README.md

 The lost ordering should not be a problem in the majority of cases, as RDF applications tend to impose their own value-based ordering using SPARQL `ORDER BY`.

 A common use case is feeding the JSON2RDF output into a triplestore or SPARQL processor and using a SPARQL `CONSTRUCT` query to map the generic RDF to more specific RDF that uses terms from some vocabulary.
+SPARQL is an inherently more flexible RDF mapping mechanism than JSON-LD `@context`.

 ## Build